Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

 “Kind with something about them, someone who doesn’t take themselves too seriously.
 I like confident but not cocky.
 Tall, tanned and light eyes.”

-Her superstar crush is heavyweight boxing champion Anthony Joshua, an athlete additionally fancied by her fellow islanders Eve and Jess Gale.
+Her celeb crush is heavyweight boxing champion Anthony Joshua, an athlete additionally fancied by her fellow islanders Eve and Jess Gale.

 She added: “Whenever I see him fight, I yell, ‘Come on, use your right hook!’
 I have no idea what I’m talking about.”